 It is, of course, worth bearing in mind that whilst indicated cooking times are a useful guideline, they are just that: approximations.
 And, in most cases, these approximations result in slightly overcooked pasta.
 What most fail to take into consideration is the fact that the pasta undergoes further cooking when mixed with a saucy partner.

 Understanding when pasta is cooked al dente is a matter of tasting it for yourself!
-Our executive chef, Carmelo, recommends tasting fresh pasta around 2 minutes before the indicated cooking time.
-He suggests doing this at least 3 times to make an accurate and informed judgement on the matter.
+Having spoken to our executive chef, Carmelo, we recommend tasting fresh pasta around 2 minutes before the indicated cooking time to check if it is al dente.
+This should be done at least 3 times to make an accurate and informed judgement on the matter.
 This is pasta we’re talking about after all, and deserves all the attention it gets!

 5. Carefully Drain, Sauce and Serve